Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

 ## Algorithms

-We cover a wide range of algorithms, including:
+We cover a wide range of advanced algorithms, including:

 ### Sorting